DLR Iron Condor Strategy

 - What is a iron condor on DLR?

 - A iron condor on DLR is the iron condor strategy applied to DLR (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With DLR stock trading near $188.08, the strikes shown on this page are snapped to the nearest listed DLR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLR stock at $200.23 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DLR chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DLR iron condor max profit and max loss calculated?